 Watch for subtle threats.
 A direct stare and raised hindquarters is an easy posture for owners to miss but is most intimidating to a new cat.
 You may want to put bells on the collars of the cats that consistently display aggression so everyone can better monitor their whereabouts.

-Sometimes a newcomer may have trouble leaving the safety of the sanctuary room.
+Introductions can take a few weeks or a few months, and depending on their history, temperament, some cats may take a long time to become accustomed to their new home.
+Sometimes a newcomer may be hesitant to leave the safety of the sanctuary room.
 If that’s the case, try slowing down the introduction.
-You may be exposing the cats to one another for too long a period or you may have rushed through one phase of the process.
-If things aren’t going well despite slowing the pace, temporarily put up a screen door to the sanctuary room in place of the regular door.
-You can buy inexpensive screen doors at a home improvement store.
+One option is to put a screen door on the sanctuary room in place of the regular door.
 If you want to leave the regular door up, get three baby gates and put them in the doorway – one on top of another.
 Get the hinged-kind that swing open so that you won’t have to take the gates down every time you want to enter or exit the room.
 The screen door or the baby gates will allow the cats to see one another.
-This method isn’t needed in most cases, but you might feel safer taking this middle step before going to unrestricted access.
+This method isn’t needed in most cases; however, taking this middle step can help hesitant cats make progress before transitioning to unrestricted access.